-If the PWA applicant does not meet a TLE hardship category after the case was sent for a TLE Supervisory Review, then the applicant will be approved for PWA.
+If the PWA applicant does not meet a TLE category after the case was sent for a TLE Supervisory Review, then the applicant will be approved for PWA.

-If the PWA applicant meets a TLE hardship category, approve TANF cash benefits.
+If the PWA applicant meets a TLE category, approve TANF cash benefits.

 See WFHB section 6.2.7 Assessment Step-by-step for next steps for the WFPS to assess the PWA applicant if approved for PWA cash assistance.

-Note see the Pregnant Women Assistance (PWA) process flow chart in resources for visual support of the PWA process.
+Note: See the PWA process flow chart in resources for visual support of this process.

-3.6.1.15 What happens when an adult recipient/ineligible parent states they qualify for a time limit extension after we close their case?
+3.6.1.15 What happens when an adult recipient states they qualify for a time limit extension after we close their case?

-An adult recipient/ineligible parent may reapply for cash assistance after termination of benefits due to time limits, including when they have new evidence or a change of circumstance (e.g., a new, serious medical condition) that may qualify them for a time limit extension.
+An adult recipient may reapply for cash assistance after termination of benefits due to time limits, including when they have new evidence or a change of circumstance (e.g., a new, serious medical condition) that may qualify them for a time limit extension.

 The WFPS/WFSSS completes the following steps: